 Construction activities associated with the proposed scheme works have the potential to cause noise and vibration impacts through the use of equipment and construction vehicles for the proposed activities.
-The works are anticipated to take place during nightime hours; however, there are no residential properties within 300m of the scheme extents.
+The works are anticipated to take place during night-time hours.
 The proposed scheme is anticipated to result in temporary minor adverse noise impacts.
 The following mitigation measures will be put in place: